 By the time of the Russian Revolution Fabergé had delivered fifty of these remarkable objects.
 Seven of the Eggs are now missing, of this number only two are known to have survived the Russian revolution.
 The Nécessaire egg is one of the two surviving eggs.
 It was commissioned by Alexander III as a gift for for Empress Marie Feodorovna for Easter 1889.
 A later description records it as,

 Emperor & Autocrat of all the Russias Alexander III

 In 1917 as German forces threatened St. Petersburg, the new Provisional Russian Government seized the Imperial Family’s treasures and transported them to the Moscow Kremlin for safekeeping, among the items taken was the Nécessaire egg,

 It was later sold by the Bolsheviks to raise foreign currency for their industrialisation programs and acquired by Wartski in London.
-Wartski exhibited the Egg at the first ever Western exhibition devoted to Fabergé’s work at their Regent Street premises in November 1949.
-Three years later on the 19th June 1952, Wartski sold it to a buyer identified in their ledgers only as ‘A Stranger’ for £1250.
+We exhibited the Egg at the first ever Western exhibition devoted to Fabergé’s work at our Regent Street premises in November 1949.
+Three years later on the 19th June 1952, we sold it to a buyer identified in our ledgers only as ‘A Stranger’ for £1250.

-This was the egg’s last known location and it is hoped the discovery of this photograph will alert a stranger to their ownership of the lost treasure.
+The egg’s last known location was Wartski and it is hoped the discovery of this photograph will alert a stranger to their ownership of the lost treasure.